dfds/crossplane-configuration-dfds/README.md

     configuration at the top level

 New resources should go into a sub-folder inside packages and an example of the resource should go into a sub-folder of the same name under examples.

+## Building

+There is a script at `build/build.sh` that you can provide parameter values for (docker repo name, tag) and execute in order to build and publish a version of this configuration package.

+## Releases

+Release images are created by pipeline whenever a new release is created in Github